mnaveenchand/github-bookmarking-app/README.md

 *[search guidelines](https://developer.github.com/v3/search/#search-repositories)

-The app is deployed on heroku and functional.
+The App's functional backend code is deployed on heroku.

 for fetching list of repositories matching the string helloworld